Chatbots, Security, and Healthcare Records

 HIPAA was established and set into law in 1996.
 Since then, we’ve all further digitized our records, and medical offices and hospitals are no exception.
 There’s a reason some medical establishments still use those file folders with the stickers on the side: Applying HIPAA protocols to digital documents can be a challenge.

 With paper documents, you can follow the proper shredding protocols.
-There are that fall under HIPAA protection, including the following:
+There are 18 types of documents and medical records that fall under HIPAA protection, including the following:

 HIPAA clearly covers a lot of ground, especially since this applies to both physical documents as well as mobile ones.